saifdp/quake-check/README.md

-Quake Report App
+Quake Check - Earthquake Alert
 ===================================

 This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.

-Developed by Mohammed Saifuddin website : www.heysaif.com
+Developed by Mohammed Saifuddin. website : www.heysaif.com

 More info on the USGS Earthquake API available at: